Comparison of Most Popular Continuous Integration Tools: Jenkins, TeamCity, Bamboo, Travis CI and more

 As you build a product, your codebase keeps growing and, unless properly managed, can become a virtual Rubik’s cube for future developers to solve.
 Back in the day, when waterfall methodology ruled, it could take months or even years to deliver a product’s first shippable version.

 Switching to Agile methods helped reduce programming cycles to weeks and introduced steady-interval delivery.
 Today’s practice of continuous integration (CI) rolls out program updates even faster, within days or hours.
 That’s the result of the frequent submission of code into a shared repository so that developers can easily track defects using automated tests, and then fix them as soon as possible.
 In our dedicated article, we explain in detail the benefits of continuous integration, how to approach its adoption, and what challenges to expect along the way.

-How Continuous Integration works, starting from triggering a build in a version control system (VCS) Source: Django Stars
+How Continuous Integration works, starting from triggering a build after detecting changes in a version control system (VCS) Source: Django Stars

 Today’s market is flooded with many continuous integration tools, so choosing the right one can be difficult.
 Even though some tools seem to be more popular than others, they won’t necessarily work for you.
 Take an easy route and read this article for a clear picture of the best-of-breed CI tools: their functionality and licensing compared.
 Then, you’ll see which tool meets your business needs best.